 Just churning out 2,000 to 4,000 words article won’t help.

-So, if you can write a 2,000 to 3,000 words blog articles with right mix of quality and promotion, you can double your conversion rate.
+So, if you can write 2,000 to 3,000 words blog articles with the right mix of quality and promotion, you can double your conversion rate.

 Focus on Long-tail Keywords

-Focusing on long-tail keywords can be very profitable to your blog strategy.
+Focusing on long-tail keywords can be very profitable for your blog strategy.

-What are short tail and long tail keywords?
+What are the short tail and long-tail keywords?

 Short tail keywords (also known as ‘Head Terms’) are 3 words or less.

-Long tail keywords are those three and four keyword phrases which are very, very specific to whatever you are selling.
+Long-tail keywords are those three and four keyword phrases that are very, very specific to whatever you are selling.

 ‘Digital marketing agency in Delhi NCR,’ ‘Hire a Digital Consultant in India’ or “Top 10 marketing companies in New York.”